WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-theme-developers.md

 :::tip

-Check [About Playground > Build > Save changes done on a Block Theme and create Github Pull Requests](/about/build#save-changes-done-on-a-block-theme-and-create-github-pull-requests) for more info
+Check [About Playground > Build > Save changes done on a Block Theme and create GitHub Pull Requests](/about/build#save-changes-done-on-a-block-theme-and-create-github-pull-requests) for more info

 :::